Embird Embroidery Software

 2. Separate the red selection

-5 - Now there are two independent objects in work area - dog and barrier - as you can see them on the Objects Order Bar at the right side of the screen (Picture No. 3).
-To save the first object (dog) into a file click the left mouse button on this part.
+5 - Now there are two independent objects in the work area - the dog and the barrier - as you can see on the Objects Order Bar at the right side of the screen (Picture No. 3).
+To save the first object (dog) into a file, click the left mouse button on this part.
 This will select the object.

-6 - Use "File -> Save Selected As" command to save selected object to a file on your disk.
-Specify the format and the file name of the new design in the dialog boxes which appear on the screen.
+6 - Use the "File > Save Selected As" command to save the selected object to a file on your disk.
+Specify the format and the file name of the new design in the dialog boxes that appear on the screen.

 3. Separated objects

-7 - Click left mouse button on the barrier object to select it.
+7 - Click the left mouse button on the barrier object to select it.

-8 - Use "File > Save Selected As" command to save this object to a file on your disk.
-Specify the format and the file name of the new design in the dialog boxes which appear on the screen.
+8 - Use the "File > Save Selected As" command to save this object to a file on your disk.
+Specify the format and the file name of the new design in the dialog boxes that appear on the screen.

-9 - When finished, use "File > Exit" menu to exit Editor.
+9 - When finished, use the "File > Exit" menu to exit the Editor.

 Back to Embird Tutorial Contents